History of Fair Trade

 Fair Trade and Fair Trade Organisations have been recognised repeatedly by European Institutions as well as national and regional governments for its contribution to poverty reduction, sustainable development and consumer awareness-raising.
 The European Parliament passed several resolutions on Fair Trade (in 1994, 1998 and 2006) and many European ministers and prime ministers have publicly endorsed Fair Trade.
 Ever more public institutions are serving Fair Trade products and local authorities include fair and sustainable criteria in their public tenders.
 Thousands of towns, universities and churches have applied for Fair Trade status, committing to promote Fair Trade and to contribute to overcoming poverty and exclusion.
 Increasingly, representatives from developing countries promote Fair Trade because it enables small and marginalized producers in their countries to live and work in dignity.
 Fair Trade is increasingly on the agenda of policy makers throughout the world.

-Fair Trade Organisations and Fair Trade labelling
+Fair Trade Enterprises and Fair Trade labelling

-In the first decades, Fair Trade products were sold mainly by Fair Trade Organisations that had Fair Trade as the central ethos guiding their activities.
+In the first decades, Fair Trade products were sold mainly by Fair Trade Enterprises that had Fair Trade as the central ethos guiding their activities.
 In the seventies and eighties, Fair Trade products were sold to consumers mainly in world shops or Fair Trade shops.

 In the second half of the 1980s, a new way of reaching the broad public was developed.
 A priest working with smallholder coffee farmers in Mexico and a collaborator of a Dutch church-based NGO conceived the idea of a Fair Trade label.
-Coffee bought, traded or sold respecting Fair Trade conditions would qualify for a label that would make it stand out among ordinary coffee on store shelves, and would allow not only Fair Trade Organisations, but any company to sell Fair Trade products.
+Coffee bought, traded or sold respecting Fair Trade conditions would qualify for a label that would make it stand out among ordinary coffee on store shelves, and would allow not only Fair Trade Enterprises, but any company to sell Fair Trade products.
 In 1988, the “Max Havelaar” label was established in The Netherlands.
 The concept caught on: within a year, coffee with the label had a market share of almost three percent.

 In the following years, similar non-profit Fair Trade labelling organisations were set up in other European countries and in North America.
 In 1997 their worldwide association, Fairtrade Labelling International (FLO, now Fairtrade International) was created.
 Today, Fairtrade International sets international standards for several Fair Trade products.
 FLO-CERT, an independent certification and verification organisation, uses the Fairtrade standards in certifying production and auditing trade.
 Products that meet these standards are identified by the Fairtrade label.
 Fair Trade labelling has helped Fair Trade to go into mainstream business.
 Currently, over two-thirds of Fair Trade products are sold by mainstream catering and retailing.